Back to all articles

 Most cookie walls are non-compliant.

-What it is: Only offering "Accept Cookies" or "Leave Site" options.
+No. Only offering "Accept Cookies" or "Leave Site" options violates GDPR.

 Why it's wrong: Consent must be freely given.
 If the only option is to accept or leave, that's not a real choice.